abdulla401/AngularPhoneWarehouse/README.md

 5. $interpolate can be used to evaluate expressions, behaves as liferay templates
 5. when using filters in controller we need to append FilterName
 6. $locationWatch is present on rootScope
+7. NgModel controller $setValidity method to set custom validation levels -- look at unique directive -- loginForm

 How to extract out config into a external javascript file.
 When you have independent single page applications

 Angular interpolate to create a liferay tempalte views.

+Go to page http://localhost:8000/#/clock for
+1. parent -- child relation ship
+2. how a new a property is created on child scope if model object is not used